Graciekan21/learnAPI/README.md

 All stories were assigned to epics and prioritized under the labels: Must have, Should have, and Could have, and then assigned to sprints.
 "Must have" stories were completed first, followed by "Should haves," and finally "Could haves."
 This approach ensured that all core requirements were completed first, giving the project a complete feel, with the nice-to-have features being added if there was capacity.

 The Kanban board can be viewed to see more information on the project cards.
 All stories, except for the documentation tasks, have a full set of acceptance criteria to define the functionality that marks that story as complete.
+All user stories can be viewed on the frontend README.

 <hr>
 <br>

+### Epics

+**Setup**

+This Epic covers all the initial setup of the Django application and Django REST Framework in order to begin coding the features.

+**Posts**

+This Epic encompasses the creation of all API endpoints and database connections related to the CRUD functionality for user posts, including like activity.

+**Comments**

+This Epic includes the creation of all API endpoints and database connections related to the CRUD functionality for user comments on posts

+**Profiles**

+This Epic encompasses the creation of all API endpoints and database connections related to the CRUD functionality for user-created profiles, including the following functionality.

+**report abuse**

+This Epic encompasses the creation of all API endpoints and database connections related to the CRUD functionality for user-created report abuse, including the following functionality.

+**Notifications**

+This Epic encompasses the creation of all API endpoints and database connections related to the CRUD functionality for user-created notifications , including the following functionality.

 ### User Stories